Thursday, August 31, 2017

 Once I was ensconced, I called Leslie and we immediately buddied up on seeing Stupid Guy Movies like "Batman" and "Tin Cup" or anything with Bruce Willis.
 The kind that reminded us of the stuntman tee shirts that say "Screw the dialogue -- let's blow something up!"

-I was still finding unopened Bekins boxes in the garage, when I made my first long research trip to Eastern Kentucky and Western West Virginia, the two feuding families' homes.
+I was still finding unopened Bekins boxes in the garage, when I made my first long Hatfields-McCoys research trip to Eastern Kentucky and Western West Virginia, the two feuding families' homes.
 I talked to people, I went to small town libraries, I looked at Bibles, often a coded fount of odd family information.
 I remember someone had written "Peeuw!" beside some wayward McCoy cousin's name.
+Grist for the mill.

 I stopped at historical societies and burrowed into old land purchase and sales records.
 I sorted through process services, arrest records in old courthouses, up rickety wooden stairs where, in Pikeville, an ancient marmalade cat followed me from room to room.
 I talked to local politicians, veteran newspaper folks, and even a large animal veterinarian.
 And then I went home to write.

-But first -- being me, no surprise -- I whipped through an old copy of Syd Field's "Screenplay."
+But first -- being me, no surprise -- I whipped through a copy of Syd Field's "Screenplay."
+He'd finally written it!
 All those plot points and paradigms apply to most all dramatic narratives.
 In fact each scene should have those wheels.
 I made a massive 3X5 card display taped to my dining room wall and invited Leslie over for a little walk-around read.

 He was mesmerized and most of his suggestions were like, "Flip those two scenes, Pup."
 Or "Take that card out, we don't need it."
 And time after time, he was right.
-This is an ability given to only a few producers.
+This is a crucial ability given to only a few producers.

 Four months later, when I finished the first rough draft at 250 pages, I thought I had something.
 So did others.
 We polished it, cut it, revised it, worked it over like a blurry speed bag.
 Got it where we wanted it and then officially Sent It Out.